Scam of the Day

 If you are not a subscriber to Scamicide.com and would like to receive daily emails with the Scam of the day, all you need to do is sign up for free using this link. https://scamicide.com/scam-of-the-day/

+It has only been a few weeks since I last warned you about a Publishers Clearing House Lottery scam, but unfortunately this scam is back in the news with the recent arrest of Oral Durloo and Brandon Naime who are accused of scamming a 92 year old New York man out of $250,000.
+Durloo and Naime are accused by Suffolk County District Attorney Ray Tierney of contacting their victim by phone posing as representatives of Publishers Clearing House and telling him that he won $18 million, but that he had to pay $250,000 in taxes and fees in order to claim his prize.
+According to DA Tierney, Durloo and Naime then drove their victim to his bank where he obtained a $250,000 cashier’s check that he turned over to the Durloo and Naime.
 In the last few years there has been an increase in reports of scammers calling people on the telephone and telling them that they have won one of the Publishers Clearing House lotteries, but that they have to pay fees or taxes before being able to claim their prize.
 In addition there are reports of targeted victims receiving phony notifications by regular mail that they have won a Publishers Clearing House lottery, but that again they must pay fees or taxes before being able to receive their prize.

 It is hard to win any lottery.
 It is impossible to win one that you have not even entered and yet scam artists have found that it is extremely lucrative to scam people by convincing them that they have won various lotteries.
 With so many people entered into the Publishers Clearing House lotteries, it is easier for scammers to convince people that they have won.
-Recently, Donald Johnson Jr. was arrested and charged with scamming a 72 year old Michigan woman out of more than $200,000 after she was called on the phone by scammers posing as Publishers Clearing House who told her that she had won a substantial prize, but had to pay taxes to Publishers Clearing House in order to claim her prize.
-She was told to mail the $200.000 to multiple addresses including a payment of more than $90,000 to Johnson.

 Most lottery scams involve the victim being told that they need to pay taxes or administrative fees directly to the lottery sponsor; however no legitimate lottery requires you to do so.
 As with many effective scams, the pitch of the scammer may seem legitimate.
 Income taxes are due on lottery winnings, but with legitimate lotteries they are either deducted from the lottery winnings before you receive your prize or you are responsible for paying the taxes directly to the IRS.
 No legitimate lottery collects taxes on behalf of the IRS from lottery winners.
 Other times, the scammer tell the “winners” that in order to collect their prizes, they need to pay administrative fees.
 Often, the victims are told to send the fees back to the scammer by gift cards.
 Gift cards are a favorite of scammers because they are the equivalent of sending cash.

-After years of declining revenues Publishers Clearing House filed for bankruptcy in April and its assets were sold to ARB Interactive who are now operating the company as PCH Digital LLC.
+After years of declining revenues Publishers Clearing House filed for bankruptcy in April of 2025 and its assets were sold to ARB Interactive who are now operating the company as PCH Digital LLC.
 Publishers Clearing House is still doing sweepstakes, but now almost exclusively online rather than through the formerly familiar mailings.

 TIPS